salama/object-machine/appendix/c_machine.md

 C uses pinned registers just like the cpu does.
 Every cpu will have a Program Counter (pc) to know which instruction to execute next.
 And C invariably uses a stack register to handle argument passing.
-In the same way that the pc is used by the cpu, the stack is used by the compiler.
+In the same way that the pc is used by the cpu, the stack is used by the compiler, and in all likelihood created for the c language.

 This is just to show the usefulness of pinned registers in language implementation and the main point here is that c does not allow us to define more pinned registers.

+### Multiple returns

+A c function always returns to one point, the caller.
+And while you may nod at this and think off course, it is still a restriction.
+In fact working without this restriction makes exception handling much easier, as a the exception just returns to a different caller.

+Also multiple returns make a different approach to the type system possible, where functions return to different addresses, based on the type that they return.
+This makes it possible that the code that is "returned" to is certain of the type of value it receives.
+The quotes around the return mean to indicate that because of the multiple return addresses, the function may return to a different place than where it was called from, and so the word return is meant more in a semantic rather than literal way.

 ## Hidden features